 | Level 6 | Cook Grade 5 (Tradesperson) | $30.68 | $38.35 |

 Penalty rates are calculated as a percentage of the base hourly rate.
-These apply to all classification levels:
+These apply to all classification levels under the Hospitality Industry (General) Award MA000009.

 |---|---|---|